Inside Affiliate Blogging Ninja

 Quick Summary of Affiliate Blogging Ninja

-Rating: 4 out of 5.
-A great newbies starter product
+Rating: 4 A great newbies starter product

-Pros: You'll be taught the basics in a clear understandable way.
+The Good: You'll be taught the basics in a clear understandable way.
 It offers short, bite-sized training with little fluff and hype.

-Cons: Some areas are hinted at but not discussed in detail and they promote the use of PLR material, which I absolutely hate.
+The Bad: Some areas are hinted at but not discussed in detail and they promote the use of PLR material, which I absolutely hate.

-Our Recommendation: Overall Affiliate Blogging Ninja is a solid product for the price and is a good way for newbies to get started with affiliate marketing.
+The Bottom Line: Overall Affiliate Blogging Ninja is a solid product for the price and is a good way for newbies to get started with affiliate marketing.
 It's not a complete education but consider it a primer or Affiliate Marketing 101.

 When I was a kid I wanted to be a ninja!
 I also wanted to be an architect and a superhero and a teacher.